avafrohna/story-path/story-path/src/testing.md

     - location[0].location_content.content_body and location[0].location_content[0].content_body causes type error
 - react quill allows image uploading
 - Print all QR codes displays all QR codes, not just those in the project, should also have labels that match locations
+- does preview count the first location or wait till user selects first location, which is what it is now, also location clue title is there, but doesn't display clue since location hasn't yet been assigned
+- currently preview doesn't account for the fact that you may select the same location twice, which should not effect scoring or locations visited
+- start location on preview to be blank
+- remove location clue title if not display location clue
+- implement map